At Pain Psychotherapy Canada, our therapists provide several different treatments for mental health concerns.

 Treatment Approaches

-Somatic Experiencing is a body-oriented therapy focused on resolving the symptoms of trauma and chronic stress6.
-In this approach we understand trauma symptoms to be occurring due to a dysregulation of the nervous system.
-It involves using bottom-up processing where clients practice attending to internal sensations with the goal of regulating the nervous system6.
+Somatic Experiencing is a body-oriented therapy focused on resolving the symptoms of trauma and chronic stress5.
+In this approach, we understand trauma symptoms occur due to a dysregulation of the nervous system.
+It involves using bottom-up processing where individuals practice attending to internal sensations with the goal of regulating the nervous system6.

 Eye Movement Desensitization and Reprocessing Therapy (EMDR)